SchornacklabSLCU/amfinder/README.md

 4. Open a terminal, run `export PYTHON=<path>`, replacing `<path>` with the path to Python 3.7.
 5. Run `./install.sh`.
 If needed, add executable permissions with: `chmod +x install.sh`.
 Should the variable `PYTHON` not be set, the script will use the output of `which python3` instead.

-**Important:** Before using `amf`, you will need to activate its Python virtual environment.
-Open a terminal in the `amf` directory and run the command `source amfenv/bin/activate` to activate the virtual environment.
+**Important:** Before using `amf` for training or prediction (see next section), you will need to activate its Python virtual environment.
+To that end, open a terminal in the `amf` directory and run the command `source amfenv/bin/activate` to activate the virtual environment.
 Your terminal prompt will change to `(amfenv) $`.
 Once you are done with `amf`, you can deactivate the environment by running the command `deactivate`.

 ### Using the software